AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-ewings/README.md

 `AUCell` is run for each gene signature, and AUC values along with the AUC threshold reported by `AUCell` are saved to a TSV file.
 By default, `AUCell` is run with an `aucMaxRank` value equal to 1% of the detected genes in the processed object.
+Results from `AUCell` will be generated for each library and for the merged object containing all samples in `SCPCP000015`.

 ### Usage